nasa/cumulus-orca/tasks/db_deploy/README.md

 The **db_deploy** Lambda performs an install of ORCA objects into a PostgreSQL database.
-The Lambda will check various attributes of the database and perform either a fresh install of the ORCA schema, roes, users, and tables or a migration from an older ORCA schema to the currently supported ORCA schema version.
+The Lambda will check various attributes of the database and perform either a fresh install of the ORCA schema, roles, users, and tables or a migration from an older ORCA schema to the currently supported ORCA schema version.
 This lambda is designed to run once during a terraform deployment of the ORCA version.